-NASA Goddard Space Flight Center (GSFC) developed the pulsed multi-wavelength CO2 Sounder lidar for measuring column average CO2 mixing ratio (XCO2) near 1572 nm (Abshire et al., 2018) as an airborne demonstrator for NASA's planned Active Sensing of CO2 Emission over Nights, Days, & Seasons (ASCENDS) space mission (Kawa et al., 2018).
+NASA Goddard Space Flight Center (GSFC) developed the pulsed multi-wavelength CO2 Sounder lidar for measuring column average CO2 mixing ratio (XCO2) near 1572 nm (Abshire et al., 2018) as an airborne demonstrator for NASA's planned Active Sensing of CO2 Emission over Nights, Days, & 20 Seasons (ASCENDS) space mission (Kawa et al., 2018).
 The airborne CO2 Sounder lidar has operated successfully during several campaigns, including in the 2017 Arctic Boreal Vulnerability Experiment (ABoVE) airborne campaign onboard the NASA DC-8 aircraft.

-The CO2 Sounder lidar uses a pulsed laser and rapidly step-tunes the laser wavelength across the 1572.335 nm CO2 absorption line.
+The CO2 Sounder lidar uses a pulsed laser and rapidly step-tunes the laser wavelength across the 25 1572.335 nm CO2 absorption line.
 The lidar receiver uses a single photon sensitive HgCdTe avalanche photodiode (APD) (Sun et al., 2017) and an analog-to-digital convertor (ADC) which records the entire atmospheric backscatter profile as well as the surface reflected signal.
 The surface returns are used to retrieve the XCO2 of the atmosphere column travelled by the laser pulse (Sun et al, 2021).
+The atmospheric backscatter signals were not directly used for XCO2 retrieval except for cloud identifications.
+30

-Recently, we have processed the airborne atmospheric backscatter measurements to provide the atmospheric backscatter profiles from the airplane flight altitude to the surface with a 15-m vertical sampling interval for all eight flights of the 2017 campaign.
-The results have been posted on the repository for NASA Distributed Active Archive Center (DAAC) for Biogeochemical Dynamics (Sun et al., 2022).
+Recently, we have processed the airborne atmospheric backscatter measurements as a new data product.
+It consists of the atmospheric backscatter profiles from the airplane flight altitude to the surface with a 15-m vertical sampling interval for all eight flights of the 2017 campaign.
+The results have been posted on the repository for NASA Distributed Active Archive Center (DAAC) for Biogeochemical

+35 Dynamics at NASA Distributed Active Archive Center (DAAC) for Biogeochemical Dynamics https://doi.org/10.3334/ORNLDAAC/2051 (Sun et al., 2022).
 Although the backscatter profiles are not used directly in the XCO2 retrieval, they provide important context for interpreting the retrieved XCO2 measurements.
-They can be used to identify clouds for retrieving partial column XCO2 to cloud tops (Mao et al., 2018).
-They also enable identifying and profiling smoke plumes from wildfires to help assess their impact on XCO2 (Mao et al. 2021).
+They can be used for retrieving partial column XCO2 to cloud tops (Mao et al., 2018).
+They also enable identifying and profiling smoke plumes from wildfires to help assess their impact on

+40 XCO2 (Mao et al. 2021).